 Buenos Aires is among the unmissable places to visit in Argentina.
 Known as “The Paris of South America,” the Argentine capital is a great (and huge) European-looking city with a fabulous Latin Vibe.

-Next to state of the art modern buildings there are beautiful examples of colonial architecture.
+Next to state-of-the-art modern buildings, there are beautiful examples of colonial architecture.
 You will find many parks and interesting museums.
-Its boulevards are immense, but just around the corner there are tiny cobbled alleys.
+Its boulevards are immense, but just around the corner, there are tiny cobbled alleys.

 In this city, modernity and history mix gracefully.
 BAires, as the locals call it, is incredibly spread out, but with a little bit of effort, most of the tourist attractions can be visited in a day.